China's factory activity in July grows at slowest pace since Feb 2020 - Up News Info

 Record flooding in central China may have also weighed on business activity in July, along with government moves to curb steel production in line with a drive to reduce emissions.

 The official non-manufacturing Purchasing Managers’ Index (PMI) eased to 53.3 in July, from 53.5 in June, a separate survey from the NBS showed.
-(Reporting by Stella Qiu and Yew Lun Tian; editing by Richard Pullin)
+(Reporting by Stella Qiu and Yew Lun Tian; editing by Richard Pullin and Raju Gopalakrishnan)

 Advertisement